We are the semiotics virtual LABORATORY OF Universiteit Twente.

 ❖ Supervision of Master's and PhD theses on topics including, but not limited to, the aforementioned thematic directions.
 We are interested in both theoretical theses that develop a given semiotic tradition further, and in applied theses where students implement semiotic methodologies on, e.g., a cultural, technological, design, social, or political problem.

 ❖ Collaborative research & education on topics where semiotic theory and/or applied semiotic analysis can be a meaningful and productive component.
-On this front, we have been core part in establishing UT's first course on AI & robotics from a Humanities perspective (the M-PSTS course Ethics and epistemology of AI & robotics), which, among others, provided a semiotic angle, firstly, to the epistemology of artificial intelligence and, secondly, into the analysis of AI and robotics as a cultural artefact.
+On this front, we have been core part in establishing UT's first course on AI & robotics from a Humanities perspective (the course Ethics and epistemology of AI & robotics), which, among others, provided a semiotic angle, firstly, to the epistemology of artificial intelligence and, secondly, into the analysis of AI and robotics as a cultural artefact.
+Next, we are core part of the course The Philosophy of Symbolic Systems, AI and Robotics at Computer Science, and have (re)introduced cybernetics into the Master of Robotics through the course Law and Governance of Robotics & AI.
 Furthermore, we have founded a new field of semiotics, named Civilisational Semiotics, in orfer to capture the symbolic substratum of civilisations in relation to their habitat, as well as the impact it has for a people's existential resilience through time.

-Contact for collaborationS, THESIS supervision, or joining our reading sessions:
+Contact for collaborationS, THESIS supervision, or joining our Semiotic Encounters: